SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage
 - ★ 12–16: 8 damage
-- ✸ 17+: 11 damage; one target is grabbed
+- ✸ 17+: 11 damage; one target is grabbed\
-    - Effect: 1 ally within 5 of the commander has an edge on their next attack until the start of the commander’s next turn.
+    Effect: 1 ally within 5 of the commander has an edge on their next attack until the start of the commander’s next turn.

 **You Next!
 (Action)**\
 Keywords: —\
 Distance: Ranged 8\
-Target: 1 ally
+Target: 1 ally\

-- Effect: The target moves up to their speed and uses a signature action.
+Effect: The target moves up to their speed and uses a signature action.

 **Fall Back!
 (Action)** ◆ 5 Malice\
 Keywords: —\
 Distance: Self and 5 burst\
-Target: Self and all allies
+Target: Self and all allies\

-- Effect: Each target shifts up to their speed.
+Effect: Each target shifts up to their speed.
 One target can then use the Throw maneuver if they have it.

 **Throw (Maneuver)**\
 Keywords: Attack, Melee\
 Distance: Melee 1\
-Target: 1 creature or object grabbed by the commander
+Target: 1 creature or object grabbed by the commander\

-- Effect: Vertical push 4; ally targets don’t take damage from being force moved.
+Effect: Vertical push 4; ally targets don’t take damage from being force moved.

 **Catcher (Free Triggered Action)**\
 Keywords: —\
 Distance: Melee 1\
 Target: 1 size 1 creature or object\
-Trigger: The target is force moved into a square adjacent to the commander.
+Trigger: The target is force moved into a square adjacent to the commander.\

-- Effect: The target is grabbed by the commander.
+Effect: The target is grabbed by the commander.

 **The Commander’s Watching**\
 While an ally has line of effect to the commander, the ally can end one condition afflicting them at the start of their turn.

 #### BUGBEAR ROUGHNECK

-**LEVEL 2 BRUTE**\
+**Level 2 BRUTE**\
 *Bugbear, Goblin, Humanoid*\
 **EV 36**\
 **Stamina**: 80\